hackcoderr/EdvoraTask/README.md

 # EdvoraTask
 1. Create a Kubernetes cluster with 2 node pools; 2 nodes each.
 2. Install cert-manager, ingress-nginx and configure them.
-3. Setup a Terraform script to deploy the container in a separate namespace:
+3. Setup a Terraform script to deploy the container in a separate namespace.
+4. Configure the deployment to autoscale at 60% memory usage and 70% CPU usage.

 **Note: I am setting up this lab on Azure cloud.**
 ## 1. Create a Kubernetes cluster with 2 node pools; 2 nodes each.